Arrange a Viewing

 These kinds of leases are ideal for shorter durations.
 Here, the landlords understand that situations change and allow you to renew the lease monthly (also known as a month-to-month lease).

 Even though these types of leases may seem ideal, they typically are much more expensive, with the landlord reserving the right to increase the rent anytime they want with a 30-day notice.
-Learn more about when can your landlord increase rent here.

 Fixed Term Leases